How Many Ounces In Teaspoon

 • 6 teaspoons (tsp) = 1 fluid ounce (fl oz)

-Therefore, 1 teaspoon (tsp) ≈ 0.1667 fluid ounces (fl oz).
+Because of this, 1 teaspoon (tsp) ≈ 0.1667 fluid ounces (fl oz).

 Practical Applications and Examples